Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

-A lot of athletes no longer want to choose between being strong or being well-conditioned.
+A growing number of athletes no longer want to choose between being strong and being well-conditioned.
 They do not want to be limited to bodybuilding, powerlifting, or endurance sport alone.
-They want to lift, run, perform, and stay capable across multiple physical demands.
+They want to lift, run, ruck, perform, and stay capable across multiple physical demands, the exact problem hybrid training is built to solve.

 That is where hybrid training comes in.